 In a 7-0 decision, the Supreme Court overturned the appeal court and restored the conviction.

 The defence of provocation, set out in s.
-232 of the Criminal Code of Canada, should only be put to the jury if it has an “air of reality,” held the Supreme Court in an earlier case (R. v.
+232 of the Criminal Code, should only be put to the jury if it has an “air of reality,” held the Supreme Court in an earlier case (R. v.
 Cinous, 2 S.C.R.
 3, at para.
 50).
 The air of reality test imposes two duties on the trial judge: to “put to the jury all defences that arise on the facts, whether or not they have been specifically raised by an accused”; and “to keep from the jury defences lacking an evidential foundation.”
 Whether a defence arises on the evidence of the accused or of the Crown, the trial judge must put the defence to the jury if it has an air of reality.

 The relationship between the air of reality and the defence of provocation was recently considered by the top court in R v.
 Tran, 3 S.C.R.
 350, where Charron J. explained that